 As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we determined the ratio of the annual total compensation of our CEO compared to the annual total compensation of our median employee.

-As is permitted under the SEC rules, to determine our median employee in 2021, we used "Base Pay, Shift Premium and Overtime, Bonus and Commission or equivalent" as our consistently applied compensation measure.
-As of our determination date of July 1, 2021, we collected wages for 86,067 employees.
-Applying the 5% de Minimis exemption, we excluded 4,295 employees from 9 countries (4.99% of the global workforce) as follows: Angola (5), Chile (91), Costa Rica (971), Hungary (1,266), Indonesia (30), Nigeria (20), Slovakia (820), Thailand (1,066), Tunisia (26).
+As is permitted under the SEC rules, to determine our median employee in 2022, we used "Base Pay, Shift Premium and Overtime, Bonus and Commission or equivalent" as our consistently applied compensation measure.
+As of our determination date of July 1, 2022, we collected wages for 83,745 employees.
+Applying the 5% de Minimis exemption, we excluded 4,185 employees from 11 countries (4.99% of the global workforce), under the 5% de Minimis rule, resulting in a remainder of 79,560 employees.
+Excluded countries and employee counts were as follows: Algeria (22), Angola (6), Chile (102), Costa Rica (1,030), Czech Republic (624), Hungary (1,359), Indonesia (32), Serbia Montenegro (4), Slovakia (926), Tunisia (11) and Ukraine (69).

-Applying a valid statistical sampling methodology to the remaining 81,772 employees, we produced a sample of employees within a 5% range of the estimated median of the established compensation measure, then selected an employee from within that group as our median employee.

-We determined that the 2021 total compensation for our CEO and median employee were \$16,048,119 and \$42,499, respectively, which includes \$15,454 and \$10,426 in company provided medical and dental benefits applicable to all employees, respectively.
-These Company provided benefits are not included in the compensation for our CEO in the Summary Compensation Table on page 37.
-In addition, also included for Mr. Karsanbhai is an additional amount that reflects the annualization of his base salary consistent with the applicable SEC guidance, which is not included in the Summary Compensation Table on page 37.
-The estimate of the ratio of CEO pay to median worker pay calculated using a methodology consistent with the SEC rules as described above is 378:1.
+Applying a valid statistical sampling methodology to the remaining 79,560 employees, we produced a sample of employees within a 5% range of the estimated median of the established compensation measure, then selected an employee from within that group as our median employee.
+We determined that the 2022 Summary Compensation Table total compensation and value of nondiscriminatory benefits for our CEO and median employee were \$15,194,411, and \$58,101, respectively, which includes \$16,305 and \$22,475 in company-paid benefits, respectively.
+The Company provided benefits are not included in the compensation of our CEO in the Summary Compensation Table on page 36.
+The estimate of the ratio of CEO pay to median worker pay calculated using a methodology consistent with the SEC rules as described above is 262:1.